 © Bank of America Corporation.
 All rights reserved.

-To find destinations that might appeal to family members of all ages, consider all-inclusive resorts and cruises.
-These options offer a variety of activities and dining choices—and often child care—at a fixed price.
-And if you prefer a less structured vacation, look for ways to incorporate activities for all ages.
-Ask friends for suggestions, or consult a travel agent who specializes in multigenerational family vacations.
+Options like all-inclusive resorts offer a variety of activities and dining choices—and often child care—at a fixed price.
+If you prefer a less structured vacation, look for ways to incorporate activities for all ages.
+Ask friends for suggestions or consult a travel advisor who specializes in multigenerational family vacations.